kinojms/obsidian-notes/CSOPESY/V. Input Output Systems.md

 - tells the computer "wait, there's something going on!"
 - these are like try-catches where if an error happens, it catches that and returns that to the user
 ![[Pasted image 20250611081211.png]]
+- interrupt mechanisms also used for exceptions
+- terminate proces